ahorn/linearizability-checker/README.md

 In addition, by downloading, compiling and configuring TBB and EMBB in the [Makefile][Makefile], you will also be able to run the other experiments.

-You may be also interested in running experiments with [etcd][etcd] which we did not have space to discuss in the paper:
+You may be also interested in running experiments with [etcd 2.0][etcd] which we did not have space to discuss in the paper:

     $ make etcd-test

 This runs our tool against 100 collected etcd histories, and completes in a few seconds.
 By contrast, [Knossos][Knossos] times out on benchmark 7 and 99, and runs out of memory on 40, 57, 85 and 97 (all benchmarks can be found in the [jepsen directory][jepsen-benchmarks]).
+These failures in etcd are expected here because we allow read requests to bypass the consensus protocol (by setting `quorum=false')!

 ## Conclusion